Introductory Note Trudo Lemmens

 Tine Nys wanted peace.
 Unfortunately, she did not get the time to find it.
 I never knew Tine.
 But her story and pain are recognizable.
 As Tine, and so many women around 40, I belong to this ‘lost generation’ of autistic women.
 Clinicians and scientists started to realize only in the last ten years that women can also be autistic.
 For us, there was no timely diagnosis and therefore no proper guidance.

 I am concerned about the criminal trial against the three doctors who performed euthanasia on Tine Nys.
 How will autism and capacity for decision-making be connected?
-Will adult autistic women be heard, to testify about their supposedly “hopeless medical condition”?
-Will they be able to tell which alternatives they found, which reveals that living with autism does not need to be hopeless?
+Will adult autistic women be heard, be invited to testify about their supposedly “hopeless medical condition”?
+Will they be able to tell about the alternatives they found, which reveal that living with autism does not need to be hopeless?

 Tine Nys had only just found out that she was autistic – a few weeks or months are too short to mourn your old life, your old self, and to reinvent yourself.